ComplianceAsCode/content/docs/templates/template_reference.md

 #### kernel_build_config
 This template checks the configuration used to build the kernel by checking the `/boot/config-*` files.
-The template only generates a check and no remediation.
+The only way to remediate is to recompile and reinstall the kernel, so no remediation should be expected.

 - Parameters:

     - **config** - The kernel configuration to check
-    - **value** - The value the configuration should have When **value** is `"n"`, the check will pass when the config is absent or commented out in the `/boot/config-*` files.
+    - **value** - The value the configuration should have When **value** is `"n"`, the check will pass when the config is absent, commented out or has the value `n` in the `/boot/config-*` files.

 - Languages: OVAL